sirimuppala/cross-account-mlops/README.md

 ## High Level Steps

-1. Create the accounts ()
+1. Prepare for the workshop

+1.1 You will need three different AWS accounts for this workshop.
+Note down the AWS Account IDs.

-2. Tools account
+2. Prepare the IT Tools account.

-2.1 Login as IT administrator
+2.1 Login to IT Tools AWS account.

-2.2 Execute the prep cloud formation template from tools-account directory
+2.2 Launch CloudFormation Stack

+2.3 Upload lambda zip files to the S3 bucket created in 2.2

+* tools-account/lambda-code/MLOps-BIA-DeployModel.py.zip
+* tools-account/lambda-code/MLOps-BIA-GetStatus.py.zip
+* tools-account/lambda-code/MLOps-BIA-EvaluateModel.py.zip
+* tools-account/lambda-code/MLOps-BIA-TrainModel.py.zip

+2.4 Launch CloudFormation Stack

 aws cloudformation deploy --stack-name pre-reqs  --template-file ToolsAcct/pre-reqs.yaml --profile mlops-tools-user

-2.2.1 Make note of S3 bucket
-2.2.2 Zip up the lambda files and upload the lambda zip files to the S3 bucket

-2.3 Execute the build pipeline template
-Note to data S3 bucket and the cross account acess role

-3. Datascience / Dev Account
+3. Prepare the Data Science account.Datascience / Dev Account
-(Note : For Hitachi - Create resources in 3.1 - using service catalog)
+(Note : Resources below will be created by the ServiceCatalog in the workshop.
+For now using a cloudformation template)

-Launch the cloudformation template to launch these resources 3.1 S3 bucket; Name - datascience; folders - data, models/development, models/release
+3.1 Launch the cloudformation template to launch these resources S3 bucket; Name - datascience; folders - data, models/development, models/release

-3.2 SageMaker notebook
+SageMaker notebook

+3.2
 3.3 Upload the python code.
 3.4 Copy over the model (and data?? from datascience account??)